Chełm

 The city is of mostly industrial character, though it also features numerous notable historical monuments and tourist attractions in the Old Town.
 Chełm is a multiple (former) bishopric.
-Its name comes from the Proto-Slavic or Celtic word "cholm", a hill, in reference to the Wysoka Górka fortified settlement.
-Chełm was once a vibrant multicultural and religious centre populated by Roman Catholics, Orthodox Christians, Protestants and Jews.
-The population was homogenized after World War II.
+In the third quarter of the 13th century, it was the capital of the Kingdom of Galicia–Volhynia.
+Chełm was once a multicultural and religious centre populated by Catholics, Eastern Orthodox Christians, Protestants and Jews.
+The Jewish population was decimated in World War II, going from 15,000 Jewish inhabitants to mere dozens.
+From 1975 to 1998 it was the capital of the Chełm Voivodeship.
+The city's landmarks are the Castle Hill with the Basilica of the Birth of the Virgin Mary and the unique Chełm Chalk Tunnels spanning some 15 km of underground routes.